devgabrielcoman/nosce/README.rst

 Usage: JSON to Object
 ^^^^^^^^^^^^^^^^^^^^^

-The reverse can be done as well, using the **deserialize** function:
+The reverse can be done as well, using the **deserialize** functions:

 .. code-block:: swift

+	public func deserialize<A>(model: A, jsonString: String) -> AnyObject public func deserialize<A>(model: A, jsonData: NSData) -> AnyObject public func deserialize<A>(model: A, jsonDict: NSDictionary) -> AnyObject

+The first parameter is always *an instance* of the class you want to deserialize.

+The second parameter can either be a JSON String, a NSData containing a JSON string or even a valid NSDictionary object, that's going to be used to try and fill the models fields.

-Assuming you have the following JSON String:
+Now, assuming you have the following JSON String:

 .. code-block:: swift